How to Improve Range of Motion with the Graston Techniques

 Soft tissue injuries can be debilitating and frustrating for patients trying to live a normal life.
-The Graston Technique is successful in effectively treating all soft tissue conditions, whether they a chronic, acute or occur after surgery.
+The Graston Techniques is successful in effectively treating all soft tissue conditions, whether they a chronic, acute or occur after surgery.

 A unique technique and instruments enable therapists to address scar tissue and fascial restrictions during rehabilitation to help relieve pain and increase range of motion.
 The non-invasive technique uses specially designed stainless steel instruments to help the therapist treat areas showing soft tissue fibrosis or chronic inflammation.

-Graston Technique allows a therapist to get as deep into the tissue as possible while remaining sensitive to the patient’s pain tolerance level.
+Graston Techniques allows a therapist to get as deep into the tissue as possible while remaining sensitive to the patient’s pain tolerance level.
 As the instruments are moved over the affected area and come in contact with the adhesions, they help break up scar tissue and fascial restrictions.
 Over time, this process will reduce or eliminate adhesions, restoring range of motion and eliminating the associated pain.
 It will help transform soft tissue injury into healthy functioning tissue.